-The Chief should appoint an officer to be the Administrator to coordinate the process fairly and promptly.
-The Administrator is normally someone within the Business Unit, however, it is sometimes more appropriate for the Administrator to be someone outside the Business Unit.
+The Senior Manager should appoint an officer to be the Administrator to coordinate the process fairly and promptly.
+The Administrator is normally an officer within the Business Unit, however, it is sometimes more appropriate for the Administrator to be someone outside the Business Unit.
 The Administrator should have no direct connection with the grievance and at all times should act, and be seen to act, impartially.